-Churches across the UK and worldwide are encouraged to celebrate Sanctuary Sunday (also called Refugee Sunday) on 20 June, which this year coincides with World Refugee Day.
+Churches across Scotland and worldwide are encouraged to celebrate Sanctuary Sunday (also called Refugee Sunday) on 26 June (during the week of World Refugee Day).
 There are more displaced people in the world today than at any other point in history and the Bible is clear in its expression of God’s loving concern for the stranger and refugee.

 Celebrating Sanctuary Sunday is an opportunity to express our prayers and solidarity, but also to raise awareness again of our Christian calling to welcome the stranger and do this openly and proudly.

 Below are some resources to help you prepare for this day, the majority of which have been written by people who have personal, lived experience of having to flee their home country and finding refuge in Scotland; or of people with lived experience of welcoming refugees and asylum seekers in their congregations and communities.
 Please join us as we celebrate our diversity and cultural richness in our local faith communities.
 We want offer a vision of hope, friendship and solidarity.